xdeama/docker-host-setup/README.md

-# Automated Installation for Linux Docker Host
+# Automated Installation for Ubuntu Linux Docker Host
 Automate intalling and configuring Docker and Grafana Agent on a remote Ubuntu server.
 Configure Grafana Agent to export logs and metrics to Grafana Cloud.

 **This project is a showcase for setting up development environments and comes without any warranty.
 Use for production is not supported.
 Thorough testing and hardening for production usage is YOUR responsibility.**